HisunTeam/hi-code-assistant/README.md

+## HiCodeAssistant
-HiCodeAssistant is your artificial intelligence assistant designed to enhance your coding skills and optimize your programming time.
+Your artificial intelligence assistant designed to enhance your coding skills and optimize your programming time.

 ## Quick Start Guide